Hidden convexity, optimization, and algorithms on rotation matrices: Optimization on and with strict upper triangular constraints

 The following proposition shows that optimization and feasibility problems over $\SO(n)$ with convex constraints on the values of $\ip{B_i,X}$, where $B_i\in\R^{n\by n}$ are low-rank matrices, can be seen as a special case of SUT constraints after a reparameterization of $\SO(n)$. \begin{proposition} Let $k \le n-1$.
 Fix $u_1, \dots, u_k \in \R^n$, and also fix $v_1, \dots, v_k \in \R^n$.
 For $i = 1, \dots, m$, let $B_i = \sum_{j=1}^{k} \beta_{ij} u_{j}v_{j}^\intercal$, for some $\beta_{i,j} \in \R$.
 Let $\cB(X)\coloneqq _{i\in[m]}$.
 Then $\cB(\SO(n))$ is convex.

-\end{proposition} This tells us that we may decide feasibility of problems of the form $\cB(\SO(n))\cap \cC$ for compact convex $\cC$ via a simple SDP.
+\end{proposition} \cref{thm:opt_so_with_sut} then implies that we may decide feasibility of problems of the form $\cB(\SO(n))\cap \cC$ for compact convex $\cC$ via a simple SDP.
 As an example, \cref{prop:low_rank} applies if $m\leq n -1$ and $B_i$ are each rank one as in the situation of \cref{subsec:motivation}.

 In order to show this proposition, we will need a lemma.